 Pros and Cons of Using a 401(k) to Start a Business

 Using a 401(k) to start a business can seem like an attractive idea.
-After all, it’s probably where you have most of your money.
+It’s probably where you have most of your money.

 “For most working individuals, their 401(k) may be the single largest asset that they have, and their only option for funding the launch of their business,” says Sims.